 The UK’s Improving Access to Psychological Therapies (IAPT) initiative is a prime example of one such program, and according to UK government statistics, over one million British mental health patients have accessed the IAPT’s online counseling services to seek help in managing or overcoming a condition.
 Here, we explore the telepsychology services the program delivers, its benefits, and the promise the IAPT holds for e-health as a broader field.

-If you are interested in helping others improve their mental health, we highly recommend signing up for Quenza with our $1, 30-day trial before you begin.
+If you are interested in helping others improve their mental health, we highly recommend trying out Quenza with our $1, 30-day trial before you begin.

 Quenza’s specially-designed blended care tools will help you deliver unique, professional therapy online, and give you everything you need to improve your clients’ lives with engaging, effective e-mental health solutions.